 Elsewhere in Europe, Lyon claimed the domestic double edging out Paris Saint-Germain in both instances.
 FC Twente retained the league title in Belgium/Netherlands, FC Zurich celebrated their third successive Swiss title and SV Neulengbach lifted their twelfth Austrian championship in a row.
 Meanwhile, Arsenal defied some unusually poor league form to win the FA Cup Women’s Cup for the thirteenth time, with veteran forward Kelly Smith inspiring the Gunners to a 2-0 win against Everton in front of over 15,000 spectators.

-It was another big month of activity for FIFA’s Women’s Football Development projects with the Live Your Goals programme hosted in Armenia, Northern Ireland, Republic of Ireland, Moldova, Paraguay and Costa Rica.
+*Development *It was another big month of activity for FIFA’s Women’s Football Development projects with the Live Your Goals programme hosted in Armenia, Northern Ireland, Republic of Ireland, Moldova, Paraguay and Costa Rica.
 There were also other festivals in countries as diverse as Lebanon and New Caledonia, while development courses took place in Slovenia and Malta.

-84 – USA’s unbeaten streak on home soil is now sitting at an incredible 84 matches dating back to November 2004 when Denmark claimed a win Stateside.
+*The stat 84 *– USA’s unbeaten streak on home soil is now sitting at an incredible 84 matches dating back to November 2004 when Denmark claimed a win Stateside.